 I’ll keep my remaining words brief, because I’m eager for you to read the rest of this issue.
 We are upon our annual retreat recap, made available thanks to the generous writing contributions from several NICHD fellows.
 Check out their 16th Annual Fellows Meeting talk summaries!
 On our front page, you’ll find a Q&A with the new NICHD Office of Education Director, Dr. Erin Walsh.
 Learn about her journey from a young girl reading books about the solar system to her current position as Director—and a few life lessons in between.

 Enjoy the rest of your summer.
 Stay cool, stay safe, and we’ll see you next month (it’ll be worth the wait)!

 Your Editor in Chief,

 Shana R. Spindler, PhD

-We love to hear from you!
-Please send, questions, comments, or ideas to our editor at Shana.Spindler@gmail.com.
+Please send questions, comments, and ideas to our editor at email@example.com.

 Download a PDF of this edition here: